valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

 * an API endpoint for each table

-    * We saw above it's straightforward to provide a *single endpoint.*  It's quite another matter -- *weeks to months* -- to provide endpoints for **all** the tables, with pagination, filtering, and related data access.
+    * We saw above it's straightforward to provide a *single endpoint.*  It's quite another matter -- ***weeks to months*** -- to provide endpoints for **all** the tables, with pagination, filtering, and related data access.
 That's a horse of an entirely different feather.<br><br>

 * a User Interface

 * any security, or business logic (multi-table derivations and constraints).

 Instead of frameworks, we might consider a Low Code approach.
 Low Code tools provide excellent custom user interfaces.
 However, these often require extensive screen painting, and typically require a proprietary IDE.

+And neither frameworks nor Low-Code address multi-table derivation and constraint logic.
+This is typically nearly half the effort.

 The next section introduces an approach that is as flexible as a framework, but faster than Low Code for APIs and Admin Apps.